maurorappa/DoH_server/README.md

 # ToDo

- - write all test cases
+ - write some test code

 # Last notes:

-- get your certificates using Let's Encrypt!
+- get your certificates using Let's Encrypt, see https://letsencrypt.org/getting-started/

+- there is no internal caching for dns entries, this would complicate the architecture and the dns can natively do that.

 # References